Help for Parkinson's Disease in Sutton Coldfield

 How Much Physiotherapy Will I Get to Help with My Parkinson's Disease in Sutton Coldfield?

-This is a common question from many people with Parkinson's Disease and although it makes a lot of sense that the NHS should be supporting people with long-term conditions and making sure that they stay as fit and strong as possible, unfortunately the reality is that budgets and resources are very stretched and there is often limited help available.
-Certainly in the early days of Parkinson's Disease it is likely that you will have very little involvement with either NHS physiotherapists or OTs and it will only be when things have progressed that they will become involved.
+This is a common question from many of our patients in Sutton Coldfield with Parkinson's Disease and although in our opinion as physiotherapists, it makes a lot of sense that the NHS should be supporting people with long-term conditions and making sure that they stay as fit and strong as possible, unfortunately the reality is that budgets and resources are very stretched and there is often limited help available.
+Certainly in the early days of Parkinson's Disease it is likely that you will have very little involvement with either NHS physiotherapists or OTs in Sutton Coldfield and it will only be when things have progressed that they will become involved.
 As many people are aware there is often a long wait to access services and once you have seen a physio it is likely that they will only be able to see you a few times.

 What General Help is There for Parkinson's Disease in Sutton Coldfield?